 Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

-Using pgaudit, PostgreSQL can be configured to audit these requests.
-See supplementary content APPENDIX-B for documentation on installing pgaudit.
+PostgreSQL can be configured to audit these requests using pgaudit.
+Refer to supplementary content APPENDIX-B for documentation on installing pgaudit.